iotaap/docs-iotaap-os/docs/certificates.md

 # Certificates

-For normal system operation SD card must contain active CA certiciate in **etc/ssl/certs** directory.
+For normal system operation internal filesystem must contain active CA certiciate.
+Certificate can be uploaded by using IoTaaP OS Web Configurator.

 ## Certificates
 Device to cloud communication (and vice versa) is fully encrypted with modern encryption technologies.
 Our servers